U-M Net Building Connection Upgrade Project

-This project to connect buildings to the New Core Network is estimated to take about 3 fiscal years to complete.
-ITS has drafted a timeline to connect close to 200 buildings across these three years to the new core network.
+This project to connect buildings to the new core network is estimated to take about three years to complete.
+ITS has drafted a timeline to connect close to 200 buildings across these three years.
 This timeline can be found on the Building Status page of this site.
-The proposed schedule reflects both a desire to complete the project on schedule and fit within capacity limits.
-ITS prioritized buildings based on the following data:
+The proposed schedule reflects both a desire to complete the project on schedule and to fit within capacity limits.

-• End-of-life date of the existing DL
+• End-of-life date of the existing first network switch

 • Known bandwidth bottlenecks